foxdonut/meiosis-guide/creating_actions.md

 # Creating Actions

-As we saw in the counter example from the previous chapters, Meiosis passes an `actions` object to your functions.
-You can call `sendUpdate` to trigger an update.
-Your `receiveUpdate` function gets called with updates and decides how to change the model.
+As we saw in the counter example from the previous chapters, Meiosis passes a `propose` function to your view.
+You can call it to trigger a proposal.
+Your `receive` function gets called with the proposal and decides how to change the model.

 ## Updates: Data or Actions?